darkphnx/darkphnx.github.io/content/experience.md

 * As part of the DevRel strategy invovled in planning and running of re:develop software conference in Bournemouth.

 ## Software Engineer, aTech Media, 2010 - 2015
+SaaS company in the developer tools space.
+Developing features for a variety of applications.

+* Developing applications primarily in Ruby on Rails.
+* Scaling applications to support tens-of-thousands of concurrent users.
+* Introduced real-time functionality for a modern, responsive experience.
+* Building rich front-end features in React where appropriate.
+* Server and systems administration including hardware provisioning and maintenance.

+## Contractor, Adrian Tession Associates, 2008 - 2010
+Part-time contractor around university studies.
+Software house providing a variety of services including an expertise in multivalue databases and e-commerce systems.

+## Junior Software Engineer, Tripleplay Services, 2007 - 2008
+Year in industry as part of degree.
+Developerd pioneering IPTV and Video on Demand services.

 ## Computing BSc (Hons), Bournemouth University, 2006 - 2010
+1st BSc (Hons) in Computing.
+Specialised in Advanced Networking, Advanced Development, Software Quality and Testing.